hackwestern/hackwestern/README.md

 2. Run `npm install` to install dependencies using the node package manager.
 3. Run `npm run db:start` to start your dev Postgres database using Docker (see `./start-database.sh`).
 4. Run `npm run db:push` to push the drizzle database schema changes to your dev Postgres database using drizzle.
+5. Optionally, you can run `npm run db:seed` to seed (some of) the database with fake data to use when testing.
-5. Run `npm run dev` to start the development server!
+6. Run `npm run dev` to start the development server!

 ## Technologies